b3b logo

 I will not list an observance I can't prove is real and that it's not made up and just been passed around from website to website, blog to blog, etc.

-I valid by knowing its source or sponsor most of the time.
+I validate by knowing its source or sponsor most of the time.

-I will not fill in a blank day with a fake holiday like some sites.
+I will not fill in a blank day with a cute, funny and fake holiday like some sites.

-If you find a site that does, well...
+If you find a site that has observances for every single day, well...

 I'd be suspicious of them making stuff up to fill in the blanks.